Logic-Constrained Shortest Paths for Flight Planning: Node Selection and Branching Rules

 \subsection{Node Selection}

-\emph{Depth-first search} (DFS) \cite{Dakin1965} selects a child of the current node.
-If there is none, it backtracks until a child is found.
-DFS aims to quickly improve the primal bound as feasible solutions are usually more likely to appear deep in the B\&B tree \cite{Linderoth1999} but neglects to consider improvements to the dual bound.
-For pure feasibility problems, as, e.g. SAT, it is hence the preferred strategy \cite{Biere2015,Achterberg2007}.
+{\Gls{dfs}} \citep{Dakin1965}, selects a child of the current node.
+If there is none, it backtracks until a child is found. \Gls{dfs} aims to quickly improve the primal bound as feasible solutions usually appear deeper in the \gls{bb} tree \citep{Linderoth1999} but neglects to consider improvements to the dual bound.
+For pure feasibility problems, such as \gls{sat}, it is the preferred strategy \citep{Biere2015,Achterberg2007}.

-In B\&B trees for MIP, the (LP) subproblem in a node differs only little from the one in the node's parent node.
-Using DFS node selection hence allows for an especially efficient resolving of the subproblem \cite{Achterberg2007}.
-If a dynamic shortest path is used in \cref{algo:bb:sp}, a similar effect may appear for the LCSP.
+In \gls{mip}, a node's \gls{lp} subproblem differs only little from the one of its parent node. {\Gls{dfs}} node selection hence allows for an efficient resolving of the subproblem \citep{Achterberg2007}.
+A similar effect may appear for the \gls{lcsp} if a dynamic shortest path algorithm is used in \cref{lcsp:algo:bb:sp}.

-\emph{Most-feasible search} \cite{Wojtaszek2010} focuses on primal improvements as well.
-In MIP solving, it selects the node with the smallest sum of fractional values in its LP solution.
-We adapt it for \cref{algo:bb} by choosing a node whose parent's shortest path solution violates the smallest number of clauses.
+\emph{Most-feasible search} \citep{Wojtaszek2010} selects the node whose solution is closest to feasiblity.
+It hence focuses on primal improvements as well.
+In \gls{mip}, a node's infeasibility is calculated as the sum of fractional values in its \gls{lp} solution.
+We adapt it for \cref{lcsp:algo:bb} by replacing fractionality with the number of violated clauses as the measure of infeasibility: In \cref{lcsp:algo:bb:nodeselection}, we always choose an assignment $\trail\in Q$ with

+In contrast, \emph{best-first search} aims to improve the global dual bound.
+It always selects an unprocessed assignment $\trail \in Q $ minimizing the local dual bound, i.e.,

-\emph{Best-first search} selects the node with the lowest dual bound first, aiming to improve the global dual bound.
-For a fixed branching order, \emph{best-first search} (with appropriate tie-breaking) minimizes the size of the search tree \cite{Achterberg2007}. \emph{Best-first search with plunging} aims to combine the advantages of \emph{depth-first search} and \emph{best-first search}.
+For a fixed branching order, {best-first search} (with appropriate tie-breaking) minimizes the size of the search tree \citep{Achterberg2007}. \emph{Best-first search with plunging} aims to combine the advantages of {\gls{dfs}} and {best-first search}.
 We select a child of the current node, or, if there is none, a sibling.
-If neither exists, \emph{best-first search} is applied \cite{Achterberg2007}.
+If neither exists, {best-first search} is applied \citep{Achterberg2007}.